sorenhoang/100-steps-of-aws-saa/docs/step-17/README.md

 **Answer: B**

 **Explanation:** An Elastic IP (EIP) is a static public IP address that you can allocate to your AWS account and attach to instances.
-Unlike the default auto-assigned public IPs that change when an instance is stopped/started, an EIP remains constant and can be reassigned between instances as needed, providing continuity for applications that require a fixed public IP.
+Unlike the default auto-assigned public IPs that change when an instance is stopped/started, an EIP remains constant and can be reassigned between instances as needed, providing continuity for applications that require a fixed public IP.The key features of an EIP are that it is public and static.
+This provides a fixed entry point for your services that survives instance failures, reboots, or replacements, as you can simply re-associate the EIP with a new, healthy instance.

 </details>

-    Explanation: The key features of an EIP are that it is public and static.
-This provides a fixed entry point for your services that survives instance failures, reboots, or replacements, as you can simply re-associate the EIP with a new, healthy instance.

 ---